spajeo/push_swap/libft/lst/README.md

 2. **Go through or modify a list**

-Use the main function and pass as a variable the needed `ft_get` function to point at the needed value in the structure
+Use the main function and pass as a variable the needed `ft_get` function to point at the needed value in the structure.
-	1. e.g. find the max value is a list of `t_data` nodes.
+#### e.g. find the max value is a list of `t_data` nodes.

 ```
 max_val = ft_getlst_maxval(head->t_lst, get_tpile_data)